-We purchase and process in any condition gold, palladium, platinum dental crowns, bridges, posts, inlays, precious implant components and precious orthodontic braces and dental laboratory precious metals.
+We purchase and process in any condition gold, palladium, platinum dental crowns, bridges, posts, inlays, precious implant components, precious orthodontic braces and dental laboratory precious metals.
 In addition we also purchase refined bullion and Assay Office bars, ingots and cones.

 Historically high gold content alloys were favoured for dentistry because of their acid resistance and their softness which facilitated ease of manufacture of units.
 Softness was of course also its drawback and small quantities of platinum were alloyed with gold to produce harder materials.
 Subsequently palladium, a then more economic platinum group metal, was used as the hardening element.

 Towards the end of the last century small higher temperature furnaces became widely available and the use of palladium alloy, generally termed bonding alloy, became popular.
 Technical advances have enabled coefficients of expansion in palladium alloys and the dental porcelain materials to be matched so greatly improving the bonding.

 Yellow dental scrap in the UK could be as high as 93% gold and 75% gold was quite common.
 Today UK dental scrap often reflects the historic categories of NHS approved alloys which stated particular minimums of precious metals content.